tomasmo-dev/ConsolePlayer/README.md

 # ConsolePlayer
 Plays bad apple in console and notepad window

-- warning in console VERY VERY desynced with audio c# handles console output slowly
+- warning in console mode audio gets desynced BY A LOT due to c#'s slow console output methods
 - Notepad faster but not perfect either